Inked and irked: Apple Watch users report tattoo problems

 "Permanent or temporary changes to your skin, such as some tattoos, can also impact heart rate sensor performance," the site reads.
 "The ink, pattern, and saturation of some tattoos can block light from the sensor, making it difficult to get reliable readings."

-As for the Apple Watch issue, some social media users have mocked it as a complaint from spoiled hipsters.
-Others wondered how it happened that Apple didn't have a single designer or tester with a wrist tattoo who would have noticed the problem.
+While the issue might sound like one of those "1 percenter problems" some Twitter users wondered how it happened that Apple didn't have a single designer or tester with a wrist tattoo who would have noticed the problem.
 Apple suggests that users who can't get a consistent heart rate reading connect their Apple Watch wirelessly to external heart rate monitors.

 This isn't Apple's first "-gate" problem.
 "Antennagate" in 2010 was a short-lived problem with the iPhone 4's antenna design, which caused reception problems when people covered a certain spot on the antenna with their bare hand.